How Egypt became the greatest superpower of the ancient world

 Under the command of the Pharaoh, it was a formidable force that both defended the kingdom from external threats and drove its expansion.

-The Egyptian military was well-organized and structured.
+The Egyptian military was particularly well-organized and structured.
 It was mainly divided into infantry, chariotry, and archery units.

 The infantry, which was the backbone of the army throughout Egypt's history, was composed of foot soldiers armed with spears, axes, and shields.